bbx10/espopc/README.md

  grid8x8_dot.pde                                     8x8 array
 ```

-- Drives one WS2812 LED strip up to 1024 LEDs but only tested up to 64 LEDs arranged in an 8x8 grid.
+- Drives one WS281x LED strip up to 1024 LEDs but only tested up to 128 LEDs arranged in an 8x16 grid.
 - Implements the Open Pixel Control protocol on TCP port 7890.
 This is the same protocol used by fadecandy server (fcserver).

 This is not a Fadecandy controller hardware clone.

 - No dithering.
 - No keyframe interpolation.
-- High frame rates can crash the ESP8266
+~~- High frame rates can crash the ESP8266~~
 - Fixed gamma correction of 2.2
 - SysEx ignored.

 ## Compiling

-*WARNING*
+~~*WARNING*~~

-Build this program using ESP8266 board package 1.6.4-673-g8cd3697.
-Building
+~~Build this program using ESP8266 board package 1.6.4-673-g8cd3697.
+Building~~
-with a newer version will result in WDT Reset crashes!
+~~with a newer version will result in WDT Reset crashes!~~

+- Build with the ESP8266 board package 1.6.5 or newer.
+- ESP8266 CPU Frequency must be set to 160 MHz.
+- Use the latest NeoPixelBus library and use the UartDriven branch
+- Connect ESP8266 GPIO2 to the WS281x Data In pin.
+No other GPIO pin can be used.

 ## Example programs to drive the LEDs